interlay/interlay.github.io/docs/vault/installation.md

 what the containers are doing with `docker-compose logs -f vault` and `docker-compose logs -f bitcoind`.
 Please take into account it can take a few hours for the bitcoin-core to sync for the first time.

 ## Standard Installation

 Run Bitcoin and the Vault binary as a service on your computer or server.
-Best for if you are mostly interested in operating a Vault for earning interBTC and participating in the protocol.
+Follow this guide if you are interested in operating a Vault for earning and participating in the protocol.

 !> This method is currently only supported for Linux.